seamaster300/MeshBank-documentation/Roadmap.md

 - [ ] Create Download installer OSX
 - [ ] Create Download installer Linux
 - [ ] Provide hash file, and pgp for each download file and upload to website "/wallets"

+### MeshBank DAO
+- MeshBank's allows stakeholders to vote on budget allocations.
+Budget requests by MeshBank's dev team will have our logo.
+- [ ] Any user can create a proposal for 1000 USD
+      - The community budget can be spent on said proposals.
+Voting occurs every month at a set block.
+- [ ] Approval system:
+      - Net Votes: TotalVoteYes minus TotalVoteNo
+        - must be greater than CountActiveMasternodes/10 --10% active masternodes
+      - Monthly Amount: Budget priority order by net votes.
+      - proposal must be over 24 hours old
+      - proposal must be submitted 3 days before budget allocated
+- [ ] Budgets Proposals
+      - Datatable (title, owner, payment, yes, no, abstain, net votes, % of vote, monthly amount, total budget requested, actual budget allocated)

 ### MeshBank Products
 - [ ] Hardware wallet